fakefarm/CodeWiki/README.markdown

 # Code Wiki App
-A document to build that I can develop my skills and document them along the way.
+An app to develop my skills and document them along the way.
 A personal sandbox to focus on developing my own skills

 ## Components